Elizabeth Báthory: Early life and education

 Elizabeth was born in 1560 on a family estate in Nyírbátor, Royal Hungary, and spent her childhood at Ecsed Castle.
-Her father was Baron George VI Báthory (d.
-1570), of the Ecsed branch of the family, brother of Andrew Bonaventura Báthory (d.
-1566), who had been ruling Voivode of Transylvania.
-Her mother was Baroness Anna Báthory of Somlyó (1537–1570), member of the other line of the Báthory family, daughter of Stephen Báthory of Somlyó, Palatine of Hungary.
-Through her mother, Elizabeth was the niece of Stephen Báthory (1533–1586), Prince of Transylvania, who became the ruler of the Polish-Lithuanian Commonwealth as King of Poland and Grand Duke of Lithuania.
-She had several siblings; her older brother Stephen (1555–1605) served as a Judge Royal of Hungary.
+Her father was Baron George VI Báthory, of the Ecsed branch of the family and brother of Andrew Bonaventura Báthory, who ruled as Voivode of Transylvania.
+Her paternal great-grandparents were Anna Radziwiłł, a member of the influential Polish-Lithuanian Radziwiłł family, and Konrad III Rudy, Duke of Masovia and Warsaw, who was a member of the Piast dynasty.
+Her mother was Baroness Anna Báthory of Somlyó (1537–1570), a member of the other line of the Báthory family and the daughter of Stephen VIII Báthory of Somlyó, Palatine of Hungary.
+Through her mother, Elizabeth was the niece of Stephen Báthory (1533–1586), Prince of Transylvania, who became the ruler of the Polish–Lithuanian Commonwealth as King of Poland and Grand Duke of Lithuania.
+She had several siblings; her older brother Stephen (1555–1605) served as a judge royal of Hungary.

-Báthory was raised a Calvinist Protestant, and learned Latin, German, Hungarian, and Greek as a young woman.
+Báthory was raised a Calvinist Protestant, and she learned Latin, German, Hungarian, and Greek as a young woman.
 Born into a privileged noble family, she was endowed with wealth, education, and a prominent social rank.
-A proposal made by some sources in order to explain Báthory's cruelty later in her life is that she was trained by her family to be cruel.
+A proposal made by some sources to explain Báthory's cruelty later in her life is that she was trained by her family to be cruel.

 As a child, Báthory had multiple seizures that may have been caused by epilepsy.
-At the time, symptoms relating to epilepsy were diagnosed as falling sickness and treatments included rubbing blood of a non-sufferer on the lips of an epileptic or giving the epileptic a mix of a non-sufferer's blood and piece of skull as their episode ended.
+At the time, symptoms relating to epilepsy were diagnosed as falling sickness, and treatments included rubbing the blood of a non-sufferer on the lips of one with epilepsy and giving the person with epilepsy a mix of a non-sufferer's blood and a piece of skull as their episode ended.

 At the age of 13, before her first marriage, Báthory allegedly gave birth to a child.
 The child, said to have been fathered by a peasant boy, was supposedly given away to a local woman who was trusted by the Báthory family.
 The woman was paid for her actions, and the child was taken to Wallachia.
-Evidence of this pregnancy came up long after Elizabeth's death, through rumours spread by peasants; therefore, the validity of the rumour is often disputed.
+Evidence of this pregnancy came up long after Elizabeth's death as rumours spread by peasants, leaving the veracity of said evidence questionable.